yandex/yandex-tank/docs/core_and_modules.rst

 :token_file:
   Place your token obtained from Overload (click your profile photo) into a file and specify the path here
+:job_name:
+  (Optional) Name of a job to be displayed in Yandex.Overload
+:job_dsc:
+  (Optional) Description of a job to be displayed in Yandex.Overload

 Example:
 ::